New Cities, Important Experiences: Reflecting on My Study Abroad in Hong Kong

 In my Housing Policy in Contemporary Society class, we learned that one of the reasons that concrete buildings and skyscrapers dominate Hong Kong is because of its housing crisis.
 A quick Google search will tell you that the housing market in Hong Kong is the most expensive in the world, leaving numerous families struggling to find shelter.

-And yet, the city faces enormous opposition to expanding their development from environmental activists who want to preserve the natural wonders of Hong Kong’s surrounding area, leaving the city with only one option for expanse: upward.
+And yet, the city faces enormous opposition to expanding their development from environmental activists who want to preserve the natural wonders of Hong Kong’s surrounding area, leaving the city with only one option for expansion: upward.
 As an American who has always supported sustainable practices and green policies, understanding the context of Hong Kong made me re-evaluate the privilege I have in being able to unequivocally support such practices.
 It was something I never would have understood if I hadn’t experienced in full the true nature of Hong Kong’s concrete jungle.

 3. If New York is the city that never sleeps, Hong Kong is the city that wakes you up

-One of my favorite things to do during my time abroad was go for night-time walks.
+One of my favorite things to do during my time abroad was going for night-time walks.
 Before my parents get nervous, I never felt in danger.
 For one, Asian cities have some of the lowest crime rates in the world.
 Secondly, Hong Kong’s skyline is as brightly lit at night as it is during the day.
 The side of almost every skyscraper is fully illuminated, frequently with video projections.
 Every night at 8 p.m., there is a light show where numerous spotlights shoot up into the sky over the harbor.
 It didn’t have a water component like the one in Singapore, but it showed a city that was active and alive at night.
 It made it difficult to focus on my studies at the time.

 Despite the fact that it got dark at 5 p.m., Hong Kong shops, restaurants and people were the most active when it got dark.
 I could go get food or start shopping starting at 10 p.m.
 We even went on some nighttime hikes where we got to see the entire lit up city stretched out below us.
 As someone raised in a major U.S. city, the major difference I felt at night was that people were outside.
-My home city of Chicago has plenty of streetlights, but those who are outside walk quickly to their destinations.
+My home city of Chicago has plenty of streetlights, but those who outside walk quickly to their destinations.
 In Hong Kong, people were strolling casually around at 12 a.m., just taking in the brightly lit and colorful buildings.

 4. Sometimes you have to just book flights and figure out the plan later